 This endeavor may well be dismissed by many activists as a distraction from winning the next mini-battle.
 Even the larger goal of seeking to build a political party of love and justice may seem both fanciful and impossible.
 Yet the consciousness raising now, and the building of a love-and-justice oriented political party in the future, are exactly what is needed.
 I fear that the supposed radicals and revolutionaries are stuck in their own variant of subservience to that which is—the realities of the world as presently constituted—and hence are not really visionary, radical, or revolutionary enough.

 Without a movement that combines the New Bottom Line and resistance to racism and xenophobia with a compassionate and empathic approach to those with whom we disagree, and without an explicit embrace of the ideal of a world governed by love and generosity, caring for each other and the earth, and awe and wonder at the grandeur of this incredible universe we are unlikely to stop the growth of hate-filled movements which are likely to play an important role regardless of who wins the 2016, 2018 mid-term, or 2020 presidential elections.
 Resisting hate-oriented movements and the racism/xenophobia they promote is absolutely necessary, and yet a huge distraction from the fundamental challenge facing the human race: to stop the systematic destruction of the life-support system of the planet.
 That is why it is so very important for the message of spiritual progressives to permeate the Left so that it can effectively counter these destructive movements and simultaneously shift the focus to overcoming the competitive marketplace whose ethos of endless growth and expansion of consumption is at the heart of the assault on the environment.
 And that is why the task of building and rapidly expanding a Network of Spiritual Progressives, www.spiritualprogressives.org, Tikkun’s movement aiming at consciousness change of the sort described in this editorial, is the most important thing we can accomplish in the next ten years.
 Please join—let’s build this together!
 Join us now, please.
-And sign up for the training we offer on how to be an effective activist in the Trump years at spiritualprogressives.org.
-For a tax-deductible contribution of $50 or more you also get a one year subscription to Tikkun Magazine.
+And sign up for the training we offer on how to be an effective activist in the Trump years at spiritualprogressives.org/training.